Jesper Kyd: Freelance

 Many former Zyrinx members returned to Denmark to start IO Interactive, but Kyd moved to New York City and set up his own sound studio in Manhattan called "Nano studios".
 He then worked as a freelance video game musician.

 The soundtrack to Hitman: Codename 47 was based on urban soundscapes and ethnic instrumentation.
 He then recorded the soundtrack of Hitman 2: Silent Assassin with 110 musicians of the Budapest Symphony Orchestra and Hungarian Radio Choir.
 He recorded the score for the action/adventure Freedom Fighters with the Hungarian Radio choir.
 It was described by Film Score Monthly Magazine as "Vangelis on steroids".
 He used modern electronica and symphonic and choral music in Hitman: Contracts.
 Kyd followed up with Hitman: Blood Money, also performed by the Budapest Symphony Orchestra and Hungarian Radio Choir.

 Kyd then provided a cinematic middle eastern-based score for Ubisoft's Assassin's Creed.
-He then wrote music for several games in the Assassin's Creed and Borderlands franchise.
-Kyd also wrote the soundtrack for the action/adventure Darksiders II, notable for being his first entirely non-digital score.
+This was followed by the soundtrack for Assassin's Creed II (2009), Assassin's Creed: Brotherhood (2010), and Assassin's Creed: Revelations (2011), the latter in collaboration with Lorne Balfe.
+Kyd was personally responsible for composing the now-famous "Ezio's Family" for Assassin's Creed II; the track would become the unofficial theme of the Assassin's Creed franchise, being remixed and sampled in every subsequent soundtrack in the franchise.
+Kyd also wrote music for several games in the Borderlands franchise, as well as the soundtrack for Darksiders II, notable for being his first entirely non-digital score.
+In 2020, Kyd returned to the Assassin's Creed franchise with Assassin's Creed: Valhalla, alongside Sarah Schachner and Einar Selvik.

 Kyd composed the soundtrack of Warhammer 40,000: Darktide, which released in 2022.
 Kyd sought to create a score that would fit a retro-futuristic setting, and avoided using orchestral elements and guitars, which were typically found in other Warhammer games.
 The score was inspired by "cyberpunk culture and sci-fi manga," with the main instruments including drum machines and modular synths.